Financial-Times/ft-origami/docs/developer-guide/build-service.md

 Well done, you have built a responsive, FT branded web document with Origami.

-Using the techniques you just learned, you can now bring your content to life very easily by adding add various components between the header and the footer.
+Using the techniques you just learned, you can now bring your content to life very easily by adding various components between the header and the footer.